-- I did use polyfill beads that I did not get from the Dollar Tree.
-I know, I cheated.
-But to be honest, I simply forgot I was trying to keep to the strict Dollar Tree rule.
-However, if you want to make this with ALL Dollar Tree items, you can replace the polyfill beads with some of the little rocks or even dried beans.
+- I used Poly-fill beads that I did not get from the Dollar Tree.
+I know, I cheated there but to be honest, I simply forgot I was trying to keep to the strict Dollar Tree rule.
+If you want to make this with ALL Dollar Tree items, you can replace the beads with some of the little rocks they have in the vase section.

-- If you can’t find the fluffy, fuzzy pillow, don’t panic.
-You can make the Grinch with a green towel, a green sock (a fuzzy sock would be cute!) or even a slouchy hat!
-Any green fabric you can find at the store will work.
-It doesn’t HAVE to be fuzzy.
-It’s just nice if it is.
+- If you can’t find the fluffy, fuzzy pillow, don’t worry.
+You can make the Grinch with a green towel (in the bath section), a green sock (a fuzzy sock would be cute!) or even a slouchy hat from the Christmas section (use the elf one).

-How Do I Make this Grinch Dollar Store Gnome?
+How Do I Make this Grinch Dollar Tree Christmas Gnome?

 - 1 Black Adult Sized Sock

 - 1 Green Fluffy Pillow

 - Scraps Red Felt, optional (use a red towel if you can find one at Dollar Tree)